 - Green Carrots: In one of my pans, I left the cake in it to cool too long.
 The carrots turned green and this had never happened before so I looked it up.
 They are still safe to eat, but leaving it in a metal pan too long can mess with the pH.
 So, I linked the helpful article here for tips to avoid this or why it might happen.
 But also, it is harmless.

-FAQs on Carrot Cake
+Carrot Cake Decoration Ideas

 A lot of people add nuts to carrot cake, however, I am allergic, so I made this graham cracker crumble.
 So delicious and adds a wonderful crunch.
+You will also see a lot of people want more moisture from their carrot cake, so here I use apple sauce.
+But you also might find recipes with bananas, pineapple, etc. Anything to add more moisture.
+This is usually why you'll also see oil instead of butter.

 Other Cake Recipes to Try